 7. Bicycle Crunch

-In a 2001 study by ACE, it is found that in compare to the standard crunch, the bicycle crunch produce 148% more mean activity in the abs and 190% more mean activity in the obliques.
+A 2001 study by ACE found that compared to the standard crunch, the bicycle crunch produces 148% more mean activity in the abs and 190% more mean activity in the obliques.

 - Lie on the floor with your legs straight and lower back flat on the floor.